 The major crimes unit said that moments before the impact, the young couple had been arguing in the Ford F150, but the woman, also in her 20s, escaped into the street after her common-law partner assaulted her.
 She was left with facial injuries that were treated at Windsor Regional Hospital, police said.

 Caitlin Baillargeon lives down the street from where the incident occurred.
-She said before the crash, she heard screaming in the street.
+She said before the truck crashed, she heard screaming in the street.
 She looked out to see a man and woman yelling at each other next to the truck.

 Then all I see is her running away and he got in the truck and it looked like he was going after her, said Baillargeon.
 She said she ran out of her house to see the victim running down the sidewalk on the west side of the street with the man driving in the truck close behind.